Gift Cards and Gift Certificates

-- For purchases of sales tax exempt food products, only Retailing B&O tax is due.The seller should report the income for sales tax, then take an "exempt food products" deduction.No sales tax is due.
+- For purchases of sales tax exempt food products, only Retailing B&O tax is due.The seller should report the income for retail sales tax purposes, then take an "exempt food products" deduction.No sales tax is due.

-- If the card/certificate is used to purchase a service (a haircut, for example), the seller reports the transaction under the Service B&O tax classification.
-No sales tax is due.
+- If the card/certificate is used to purchase a service (i.e. a haircut), the seller reports the transaction under the Service B&O tax classification.
+No retail sales tax is due.

-When an item is purchased on layaway, the seller does not enter the transaction as a sale until the customer takes delivery of the item.
-Upon delivery, the business will collect and report retail sales tax and Retailing B&O tax.
+When an item is purchased on layaway, the seller does not recognize the transaction as a sale until the customer takes delivery of the item.
+Upon delivery, the seller will collect and report retail sales tax and Retailing B&O tax.

 Prepaid Telephone Debit Cards

 Unlike sales of gift cards/certificates, sales of prepaid telephone debit cards are subject to retail sales tax.
 See ETA 3093.2009.